 Become a Foster ParentThe need for foster parents is great.
-At any given time more than 400,500 children are in foster care nationally; in Wisconsin alone about 6,250 children are in need of a nurturing, stable and loving home.
-In Milwaukee County, as many as 100 children every month are removed from their homes each month because they are not safe–from infants to toddlers to teenagers.
+At any given time, more than 437,000 children are in foster care nationally.
+In Wisconsin alone, about 7,000 children need a nurturing, stable and loving home.
+In Milwaukee County, as many as 100 children every month are removed from their homes because they are not safe–from infants to toddlers to teenagers.

 SaintA is always seeking committed, loving foster and adoptive families to care for children who need it most.
 To receive more information about foster care or adoption, please contact us at 855-GROW-HOPE or email@example.com, or fill out our information request.

-If you are interested in learning more, or feel ready to take the first step, attend a New Foster/Adoptive Family Orientation.
-These meeting are designed to give you an opportunity to further explore your interest and get all of your questions answered.
-To register, view our online calendar or the printable schedules for April 2017 and May 2017.
+Attend an Info SessionIf you are interested in learning more, or feel ready to take the first step, attend a New Foster/Adoptive Family Info Session.
+These meetings are designed to give you an opportunity to further explore your interest and get all of your questions answered.
+To register, view our online calendar or the printable schedule for January and February 2022.

 - Level 3 ✪ Treatment Foster Care for children who have been exposed to significant trauma such as abuse and neglect and need more support to address their needs.
 Foster families also must be able to provide close supervision of the child and be an active member of the treatment plan.
 SaintA is able to license at this level statewide.

 - Respite care: This is temporary child care, usually on a weekend, that gives parents or foster parents a break.
 Providers must be at least 18, meet home and sleeping requirements if a child is to stay overnight, and pass criminal and caregiver background checks.
 Some providers may be required to complete training specific to a child’s needs.
 If you are not sure you are ready to become a foster parent, we always need adults willing to provide respite care.
 This experience may help you decide what it means to accept a child into your home.